Baillie lab, Roslin Institute, University of Edinburgh

 If you like what we do, and you think you could contribute, please get in touch.
 Jobs and PhD studentships become available from time to time and we'll post them here, but if there are good candidates out there then it helps to know about them.
 We're always looking for talented people - we can help you write fellowship applications or try to find support from other sources.

-Supervisors: Dr JK Baillie and Prof C Haley (Institute for Genetics and Molecular Medicine)
+Supervisors: Dr JK Baillie (Roslin Institute/Royal Infirmary), Prof. C Haley (Institute for Genetics and Molecular Medicine/Roslin Institute)

 The unprecedented access to genome-wide association (GWAS) signals for a wide variety of human diseases opens up new opportunities to improve understanding of the underlying mechanisms of disease and identify new therapies.
 We have developed statistical and bioinformatic approaches to collate this information and draw robust inferences about disease mechanisms from public data.1